 We purchase raw materials such as steel, aluminum, petroleum and natural gas-based resins, linerboard, and other commodities, and components, such as engines, transmissions, transaxles, hydraulics, and electric motors, for use in our products.
 In addition, we are a purchaser of components and parts containing various commodities, including steel, aluminum, copper, lead, rubber, and others that are integrated into our end products.
-During fiscal 2014, we experienced slightly higher average commodity prices compared to the average prices paid for commodities in fiscal 2013, which hindered our gross margin growth rate in fiscal 2014 as compared to fiscal 2013.
-We anticipate commodity prices in fiscal 2015 to be slightly higher compared to average prices paid for commodities during fiscal 2014.
-Historically, we have mitigated, and we currently expect to continue to mitigate, commodity cost increases, in part, by collaborating with suppliers, reviewing alternative sourcing options, substituting materials, engaging in internal cost reduction efforts, and increasing prices on some of our products, all as appropriate.
+During fiscal 2015, we experienced slightly lower average commodity prices compared to the average prices paid for commodities in fiscal 2014.
+We anticipate commodity prices in fiscal 2016 to be equivalent to average prices paid for commodities during fiscal 2015.
+Historically, we have mitigated, and we currently expect that we would mitigate, commodity cost increases, if any, in part, by collaborating with suppliers, reviewing alternative sourcing options, substituting materials, engaging in internal cost reduction efforts, and increasing prices on some of our products, all as appropriate.

-Most of the raw materials and components used in our products are also affected by commodity cost pressures, are commercially available from a number of sources, and are in adequate supply.
+Most of the raw materials and components used in our products are affected by commodity cost pressures, are commercially available from a number of sources, and are in adequate supply.
 However, certain of our components are sourced from single suppliers.
-In fiscal 2014, we experienced no significant work stoppages because of shortages of raw materials or commodities.
+In fiscal 2015, we experienced no significant work stoppages because of shortages of raw materials or commodities.
 The highest raw material and component costs are generally for steel, engines, hydraulic components, transmissions, plastic resin, and electric motors, all of which we purchase from several suppliers around the world.